ELF, PE, Mach-O binaries share similar characteristics, such as an entry point, imported/exported functions, etc.

 target: lief.Binary = lief.parse(r"C:\some.pe.exe")

-Because of the dynamical polymorphism aspect of Python, the return value of lief.parse() is automatically casted into either: lief.ELF.Binary, lief.PE.Binary or lief.MachO.Binary.
-To upcast this object into a lief.Binary object, one can use the attribute: lief.Binary.abstract which effectively returns a lief.Binary instance:
+Due to Python’s dynamic polymorphism, the return value of lief.parse() is automatically cast into either: lief.ELF.Binary, lief.PE.Binary, or lief.MachO.Binary.
+To upcast this object into a lief.Binary object, one can use the lief.Binary.abstract attribute, which returns a lief.Binary instance:

 import lief